Highlights

 Across the world, researchers are rapidly advancing the frontiers of diffusion, and we are keeping pace — not only by following the research closely, but by applying it in our own work.
 This blog is designed to be a foundation: a simple, clear, and comprehensive base for anyone who wishes to understand diffusion in AI, and a starting point for the series where we’ll share our own explorations and contributions.

-From Noise to Narrative: How Diffusion LLMs Work
+From noise to narrative: How Diffusion LLMs work

 Unlike traditional large language models (LLMs) that generate one token at a time, diffusion-based language models work in reverse.
 They start with random noise and gradually sculpt it — step by step — into a coherent sentence, paragraph, or story.
 This reverse journey is made possible by training the model to denoise text embeddings over many steps.